 - Increase access to high quality infant and toddler slots for low-income families;

-- Increase the length of time that children maintain placement in a high quality environments;
+- Increase the length of time that children maintain placement in high quality environments;

-- Decrease in the turnover rate for providers serving infants and toddlers; and
+- Decrease the turnover rate for providers serving infants and toddlers; and

 - Develop a scalable model.